 Fund based exposure include all exposures (after risk mitigation) including Investments and other assets except Cash and Balances with the RBI.

-Non-fund-based exposure for purpose of computation of CRAR includes undrawn limits of overdrafts, undrawn disbursed portion of housing loans, Bank guarantees issued and Contingent exposure.
+Non-fund-based exposure for purpose of computation of CRAR includes undrawn limits of Overdrafts, yet to be disbursed portion of Secured Housing and Contingent exposure.

 VI: Credit Risk Mitigation: Disclosures for the Standardised Approaches